erszcz/msc-thesis/dfly-multiboot.md

 I~present the changes made to GRUB, a bootloader implementing the specification, in order to allow it to boot DragonFly BSD.
-I~also pinpoint an issue with the modern x86-64 architecture and the negative impact a~wrong CPU design decision may have on the whole boot process.
+I~also pinpoint an issue with GRUB corresponding to the modern x86-64 architecture.

 \end{abstract}